The Ultimate Guide to Project Management

 This stage offers time for both celebration and reflection.
 Outputs from this project management phase include approved project results and learnings that can be applied to similar projects in the future.

-Project management approaches offer a collection of processes, methods, and tools to manage project activities and accomplish project activities.
+The project management approach offers a collection of processes, methods, and tools to manage project activities and accomplish project activities.
 They ensure consistency, simplify complexities, lower costs, and reduce risks.
 While there are a number of well-established project management approaches available.

 A phased approach is the best choice for big and complex projects that need to be executed in stages due to external constraints.
 In this approach, each phase goes through all five process areas from initiation to closure.
 At the end of every phase, all the work is assessed and handed off to the next phase in a sequential way.